Bachelor's Degree in Life Sciences

 - Understand the techniques used to characterize polymers

-- Understanding the relationship between properties and applications, particularly biomedical applications
+- Understand the relationship between properties and applications, particularly biomedical applications

 TU ContentTU Lectures (30 hours) Biomaterials: